 Data for inactive users should be deleted after a reasonable amount of time.

 If it’s requested to delete ALL their data, you have to do it.

 GDPR defines as duty for the businesses that in case of violation of personal data which have being kept, to notify within 72 hours the Personal Data Protection Authority of the country they established in.

-- Consent: To be able to process your clients personal data, you are obliged, according to the new regulation, to ask them first their explicit consent.
+Consent: To be able to process your clients personal data, you are obliged, according to the new regulation, to first ask them their explicit consent.
 In case you have to deal with underages’ data gathering through social media, you must first check their age cause it’s possible for you to need to ask their parents’ consent.

 Access and transferability: Allow your clients to be able to process their personal data or/and to transfer them in another company if they want to, by giving them access.

 Data deletion: You must provide them the “right to oblivion”, the new digital right which gives them the ability to ask for deletion of their private data as long as the freedom of expression is not violated and is not impeded any investigation.